Jannik2099/gentoo-pinebookpro/README.md

 	Issue:	The Kernel takes ages to boot!
 	Fix:	Make sure CONFIG_CRYPTO_RSA is a module.
 Additionally there's another issue where some uboot versions initialize the big cores at 12 MHz, which will slow down things quite a lot until the Kernel loads the cpu governor.
 This can be fixed by adding maxcpus=4 to your kernel line and then onlining the two big cores afterwards.

+	Issue:	Wifi bad
+	Fix:	The wifi powersave seems to be broken, disable it with `iwconfig wlan0 power off` - what an unfortunate naming

 KDE Plasma: